kiste1995/Manual_Model_I/docs/source/operate/gui/Navigate Way Points.rst

 - Choose another destination.
 After that, it's the same as above.

-- When it arrives, the message Reached final destination is displayed on the Robot Status, and the color of the Navi LED changes to green.
+- When it arrives, the message Reached final destination is displayed on the MR Status, and the color of the Navi LED changes to green.